 - In a small bowl, whisk together the olive oil, butter, honey, brown sugar, Dijon mustard, minced garlic and set aside.

-- Place potatoes and softened green beans in a single layer onto the prepared baking sheet and drizzle some of the honey mixture onto the vegetables.
+- Place potatoes and softened green beans in a single layer onto a baking sheet and drizzle some of the honey mixture onto the vegetables.
 Then place chicken breasts onto the same baking sheet and brush thoroughly with the rest of the mixture.

 3. BBQ chicken + quinoa casserole

 I have been making this for FOREVER.
 It is so painfully easy.
-You can find the original recipe here, but as usual I alter it a bit to make it even easier!
-The original calls for canned corn, and I skip that because I never really buy it.
-I also only add onion if I’m feeling ambitious.
+You can find the original recipe here, but as usual I altered it a bit to make it even easier.
+I skip the cilantro and canned corn – unless for some reason I have both on hand!

 - 2 chicken breasts (cooked and shredded)